 This chocolate buttercream frosting is rich and creamy.
-Cocoa powder and melted semi-sweet chocolate along with a little coffee give plenty of dark chocolate oomph to this frosting.
+Cocoa powder along with a little coffee give plenty of dark chocolate oomph to this frosting.
 The frosting is the perfect consistency to pipe onto cupcakes or decorate a cake.

 Top my gluten and dairy-free cupcakes with this frosting including my gluten-free dairy-free vanilla cupcakes, gluten-free coconut cake or my gluten-free strawberry cupcakes.
 This frosting would also be an amazing topping on my gluten-free chocolate orange loaf cake.

 This is BUTTERcream and I definitely prefer the taste of butter.
 If you avoid dairy I recommend trying my vegan chocolate frosting instead of using a butter substitute in this recipe.
 I find that the vegan butter makes the frosting too runny and I don’t like the texture of shortening (even the organic ones).

 Unsweetened cocoa powder is an excellent punch of pure chocolate.
 Hershey’s is a widely available gluten-free cocoa powder if you need it.
 Ghirardelli’s cocoa powder has a wheat warning on the packaging.